 - 2 jars button mushrooms (crimini), fresh is also fine, remember to brush them clean

-- Melt butter in large heavy pot.
+- Melt butter in a large heavy pot on medium-high heat.

 - Place chuck roast in pot and season on all sides.